-According to the World Health Organization, more than 430 million people around the globe live with a disabling hearing loss — including 34 million children, the majority of whom suffer hearing loss that is due to preventable causes.
+According to the World Health Organization, more than 430 million people around the globe live with a disabling hearing loss — including 34 million children, the majority of whom experience hearing loss that is due to preventable causes.
 Nearly 80% of people with disabling hearing loss live in low- or middle-income countries where they may encounter barriers to routine medical care, which includes screening for ear disorders to support early detection and intervention.

 Tympanometry is a test of middle ear function that can be used in conjunction with otoscopy and other tests to diagnose middle ear disorders that, if left untreated, could lead to complications such as permanent hearing loss.
 Although it is a relatively simple test to perform, there are barriers for widespread use in resource-constrained communities — not only are they not designed for portability, but they carry a price tag ranging from $2,000 to $5,000 each.